simbo1905/root-objects/README.md

 columns which can be the primary key.
 The reason that the table has the `contract_id` is so that JPA can "see" the join table entities as part of the `contract` root object to load them when ever we load the `contract`.

-Another compromise is that if you run the code it creates the join table with a fourth column which is a generated primary key.
+Another compromise is that if you run the unit tests they create the join table with a fourth column which is a generated primary key.
 Why?
-Because JPA put up a fight when I tried to create any type of compound primary key out of existing fields and if you fight JPA you loose (your mind).
+Because JPA put up a fight when I tried to create any type of compound primary key out of two fields and if you fight JPA you mostly loose (your mind).
+Do I care that has two more columns than a database designer would use?
+A little
+but I probably have better things to be doing with my time than optimising a few bytes away when database servers now have terabytes of disk and hundreds of gigs of memory.
+From a code perspective every collection is mapped the same way so optimising the join table with distinct JPA code makes the solution more complex to maintain.
+Whatever.

 Why is the join entity an alien?
 Because in our example it wasn't in the UML model as wasn't discovered in the elaboration of the domain model with the